-Dr Aljosja Hooijer has a part-time position as Visiting Professor at the NUS Environmental Research Institute (NERI) at the National University of Singapore (NUS), since March 2020.
+Dr Aljosja Hooijer has a position as Research Professor at the NUS Environmental Research Institute (NERI) at the National University of Singapore (NUS), since March 2020.

 His main research activities will be to develop, supervise and publish scientific studies on the fundamentals of the degradation and restoration of peatlands.
 This will also involve forest conservation and carbon emission research.

 Aljosja will continue to work at Deltares for 50% of his time.
 This is the best of both worlds for him and for us: doing research, developing scientific knowledge and being able to apply the latest scientific outcomes in relevant field projects.